TypeStrong/atom-typescript/README.md

 3. Fire up atom.
 Wait for the message: `AtomTS: Dependencies installed correctly.
 Best you restart atom just this once ♥` **It may take up to 5 minutes for this message to appear.
 Be patient!**
 4. Restart atom

 **Additional Notes**: Other atom packages we depend upon are installed automatically on first load.
+[Learn more about these](https://github.com/TypeStrong/atom-typescript/blob/master/docs/packages.md).

 ## Reviews
 "I was shocked at how good it felt to poke around on the compiler with it."
 [Jonathan Turner](https://twitter.com/jntrnr)